ck37/safety-planning-app/README.md

 ## 🤝 Contributing

 We welcome contributions that improve the app's effectiveness in supporting mental health.
+Please see our:

-Please see our [Contributing Guidelines](CONTRIBUTORS.md) for detailed information on how to contribute, including important guidelines for working on mental health applications.
+- [Contributing Guidelines](CONTRIBUTORS.md) - Important guidelines for working on mental health applications
+- [Developer Documentation](DEVELOPERS.md) - Technical setup and development information
+- [Feature Wishlist](FEATURE_WISHLIST.md) - Planned improvements and feature requests

 ## 📞 Crisis Resources